rust-lang/rfcs/text/3446-store.md

 ```

+##  Safety & Guarantees

+The `Store` trait is used to manage non-overlapping blocks of memory through opaque `Handle`s, temporarily resolving a
+`Handle` to the address of the block of memory as needed.

+There are therefore essentially 3 moving pieces to keep track of: handles, pointers resolved from those handles, and
+the operations that may be soundly executed on those.

+### Handles

+A `Handle` may be in one of 3 states:

+-   Invalid: it is Undefined Behavior to call any method of `Store` with this handle.
+-   Valid, but Dangling: the handle can be _resolved_ into a pointer, but the resulting pointer itself is dangling.
+-   Valid: the handle can be used with any method of `Store`, and the pointer it _resolves_ into can be used to access
+    the associated memory block.

+Creation of a `Handle`:

+-   `Store::dangling` produces a Valid, but Dangling, handle.
+This handle may then become Invalid as usual.
+-   `Store::allocate`, `Store::allocate_zeroed`, `Store::grow`, `Store::grow_zeroed`, and `Store::shrink` produce a
+    Valid handle.
+This handle may then become Invalid as usual.
+-   A copy of a handle may be made by replicating its bitwise state, in any way.
+All copies of a handle share the same
+    state, at any time.

+All handles created by a specific instance of `Store`, and the copies of those handles, are associated to this one
+instance and no other, unless otherwise specified.

+Invalidation of a `Handle`:

+-   All handles associated to a given instance of `Store` may be invalidated when any of `allocate`, `allocate_zeroed`,
+    `grow`, `grow_zeroed`, `shrink`, and `deallocate` is called on this instance, unless otherwise specified.
+    -   An instance of `StoreMultiple` does not invalidate existing handles on those calls.
+-   A handle is immediately invalidated when used as an argument to `deallocate`.
+-   A handle is invalidated in case of success when used as an argument to `grow`, grow_zeroed` or `shrink`.
+In case of
+    failure, the handle remains Valid.

+An instance of `Store` may provide extended guarantees, such as instances of `Store` also implementing `StoreMultiple`
+do.

+### Pointers

+Creation of a `NonNull<u8>` from a `Handle`:

+-   A Valid but Dangling handle may be _resolved_ into a pointer via `Store::resolve`.
+The resulting pointer is itself
+    dangling, as if obtained by `NonNull::dangling`.
+-   A Valid handle may be _resolved_ into a pointer via `Store::resolve`.
+The resulting pointer is valid, and points to
+    the first byte of the block of memory associated to the handle.
+-   A Valid possibly Dangling handle may be _resolved_ into a pointer by other means, such as the `Into` or `TryInto`
+    traits.
+The resulting pointer must be equal to the result of calling `Store::resolve` with the handle.

+All pointers resolved from a handle, or any of its copies, share the same state, at any time.

+All pointers resolved from a handle associated to a specific instance of `Store` are themselves associated to this one
+instance and no other, unless otherwise specified.

+Invalidation of a `NonNull<u8>`:

+-   All pointers resolved from a handle are invalidated when this handle is invalidated.
+-   All pointers associated to an instance of `Store` may be invalidated by dropping this instance.
+-   All pointers associated to an instance of `Store` may be invalidated by moving this instance, unless otherwise
+    specified.
+    -   An instance of `StorePinning` does not invalidate existing pointers on moves.
+-   All pointers associated to an instance of `Store` may be invalidated when calling any of `allocate`,
+    `allocate_zeroed`, `grow`, `grow_zeroed`, `shrink`, or `deallocate` on this instance, unless otherwise specified.
+    -   An instance of `StoreStable` does not invalidate existing pointers on those calls.
+-   All pointers associated to an instance of `Store` may be invalidated when calling `resolve` on this instance, unless
+    otherwise specified.
+    -   Pointers resolved from a copy of the handle passed to `resolve` are not invalidated.
+    -   An instance of `StoreStable` does not invalidate existing pointers on those calls.

+An instance of `Store` may provide extended guarantees, such as instances of `Store` also implementing `StoreStable` or
+`StorePinning` do.

 ##  Library Organization

 This RFC proposes to follow the lead of the `Allocator` trait, and add the `Store` traits to the `core` crate, either in